collective/collective.solr/README.txt

   .. _buildout: http://svn.plone.org/svn/collective/collective.solr/buildout

 The code was written with emphasis on minimalism, clarity and maintainability.
-It comes with extensive tests covering the code base at more than 95%.
+It comes with extensive tests covering the code base.

+  .. at more than 95%.
+XXX: make coverage run pick up all modules!

 For outstanding issues and features remaining to be implemented please see the `to-do list`__ included in the package.